neondatabase/website/content/docs/postgres/query-performance.md

 Connection pooling improves performance by minimizing the overhead associated with creating and tearing down database connections.
 Neon uses PgBouncer to offer support for connection pooling, enabling up to 10,000 concurrent connections.

-Enabling connection pooling in Neon requires adding a `-pooler` option to your Neon connection string (to your Neon hostname).
-Connections that specify the `-pooler` option use a pooled connection.
+Enabling connection pooling in Neon requires adding a `-pooler` option to your Neon connection string (to your Neon hostname), as shown here:

-You can add the `-pooler` option to your connection string as shown:

 ```plaintext
 postgres://alex:AbC123dEf@ep-cool-darkness-123456-pooler.us-east-2.aws.neon.tech/dbname